PaulTR/fb-extensions-qrcode/README.md

 * Input field name: What is the name of the field that contains the string that you want to analyze?

-* Sentiment output field name: What is the name of the field where you want to store the string's sentiment?
+* QR code location information output field name: What is the name of the field where you want to store the reference to the QR code image?

+* The Firebase Cloud Storage bucket where you will store the image files.

+* The directory in the designated Firebase Cloud Storage bucket where you will want to store the QR code images.

 **Cloud Functions:**

-* **fssentiment:** Listens for writes of new strings to your specified Cloud Firestore collection, determines sentiment, then writes the sentiment magnitude and score back to the same document.
+* **fsqrcodegenerator:** Listens to a field in Firestore documents and turns the text from those fields into QR codes, then saves them as images in Firebase Storage before leaving a reference link to that QR code in the triggering Firestore document.

 **APIs Used**:

-* language.googleapis.com (Reason: To use Google Natural Language Processing to apply sentiment analysis.)
+* QR Code Generator API (Reason: To generate the QR code images remotely.)

 **Access Required**: